-If you’ve ever wondered about whole grains, this is the article for you.
+Eat more whole grains is the advice we often hear.
+But what does that look like?
+If you’ve ever wondered about whole grains, this article is for you.

 How to Identify Whole Grain Products

 What Makes a Serving

 How to Incorporate More Whole Grains into Our Diets

 The first image above, gives examples of common whole grains, here’s the official definition.
 Note: not all whole grains are cereal grains, but because of the way we eat them and their nutrient content we call them grains e.g. quinoa.

 Whole grains are those that contain all three parts of a grain kernel – the bran, the germ and the endosperm.

 The American Association for Cereal Chemists (AACC), the internationally recognized leader on cereals, defines them as those “consisting of intact, ground, cracked or flaked grain whose principal components – the endosperm, germ and bran are present in the same relative proportions as they exist in intact grain.”